lucaSartore/nvim-dap-exception-breakpoints/README.md

 The plugin automatically stores your configuration and applies it each time you start a new debug session.
 If a session is already running, changes are applied immediately.

 If the available conditions change (for example, because you're debugging a different language), previous settings are discarded and the default configuration for the new language is applied.

+## Future objectives
+In the future I would love to implement something similar inside nvim-dap-ui...
+If the maintainers are interested.
+But for now this works wite well.